Are There Any Endangered Species On Mount Shasta?

 Climate change poses a growing threat to the endangered species on Mount Shasta.
 Rising temperatures, altered precipitation patterns, and changes in snowpack can significantly impact the habitats and food sources of these species.
 Shifts in climate can also promote the expansion of invasive species, further destabilizing ecosystems.
 Addressing climate change and implementing strategies to mitigate its effects are crucial for the long-term survival of endangered species.

-See also What Is The Best Way To Reach The Summit Of Mount Shasta?
+See also What Is The Average Number Of Fatalities On Mount Shasta Each Year?

 Loss of habitat due to various factors